ctrlaltdeleon/infinitygauntlet/books/problem-solving-with-algorithms-and-data-structures-using-python-2nd/pswaadsup-1.md

 - Examples of operators:

 ```
 OPERATOR    USE              EXPLANATION

-[]          myDict[k]       Returns the value associated with k, otherwise its an error
+[]          my_dict[k]       Returns the value associated with k, otherwise its an error
-in          key in adict    Returns True if key is in the dictionary, False otherwise
+in          key in a_dict    Returns True if key is in the dictionary, False otherwise
-del         del adict[key]  Removes the entry from the dictionary
+del         del a_dict[key]  Removes the entry from the dictionary
 ```

 - Examples of methods:

 ```
 METHOD      USE                  EXPLANATION

-keys        adict.keys()        Returns the keys of the dictionary in a dict_keys object
+keys        a_dict.keys()        Returns the keys of the dictionary in a dict_keys object
-values      adict.values()      Returns the values of the dictionary in a dict_values object
+values      a_dict.values()      Returns the values of the dictionary in a dict_values object
-items       adict.items()       Returns the key-value pairs in a dict_items object
+items       a_dict.items()       Returns the key-value pairs in a dict_items object
-get         adict.get(k)        Returns the value associated with k, None otherwise
+get         a_dict.get(k)        Returns the value associated with k, None otherwise
-get         adict.get(k,alt)    Returns the value associated with k, alt otherwise
+get         a_dict.get(k,alt)    Returns the value associated with k, alt otherwise
 ```

-### 1.9: INPUT AND OUTPUT
+### 1.9: Input and Output

 - Software and users need to have some sort of dialogue in order to best benefit the user and this is where input and output comes into play.
 - For example:

 ```
-aName = input("This is a prompt that takes in the input: ")
+a_name = input("This is a prompt that takes in the input: ")
 ```

 - It's important to note the input will be a string representing the exact characters that were entered after the prompt.